-13.1 That the Committee, notes and endorses the opportunities which the Family Hub programme provides for Rutland, and which builds upon our successful Children Centre, our Youth Offer, and our strong early help partnerships, and close working with adult services and the health economy, and fits into the agenda of the Health and Well Being Strategy and our Rutland Children's Services Plan.
+13.1 That Cabinet, notes and endorses the opportunities which the Family Hub programme provides for Rutland, and which builds upon our successful Children Centre, our Youth Offer, and our strong early help partnerships, and close working with adult services and the health economy, and fits into the agenda of the Health and Well Being Strategy and our Rutland Children's Services Plan.

-14 BACKGROUND PAPERS
+14 BACKGROUND PAPERS - THERE ARE NO ADDITIONAL BACKGROUND PAPERS TO THE REPORT

-14.1 There are no additional background papers to the report
+- 14.1 There are no additional background papers.

-15 APPENDICES
+- 15 APPENDICES THERE ARE NO APPENDICES

-15.1 There are no appendices
+- 15.1 There are no additional appendices